RomanVII-2022/kmv-backend/README.md

 1. Clone the repository on your local machine.
 2. Run npm install
 3. Run npm run dev
 4. Server should be running on port 5555

+# Run using Docker
+1. Ensure you have Docker and Docker Compose downloaded on your machine
+2. Run docker compose up
+3. Server should be running on port 5555